PaddlePaddle/docs/doc/fluid/beginners_guide/install/Ubuntuen.md

 First, we use the following commands to **check if the environment of this machine** is suitable for installing PaddlePaddle:

-    Uname -m && cat /etc/*release
+    uname -m && cat /etc/*release

->The above command will display the operating system and digits of the machine.
+>The above command will display the operating system and processing bits of the machine.
 Please make sure your computer is consistent with the requirements of this tutorial.

 Second, your computer needs to meet any of the following requirements:

 *	Python2.7.x (dev), Pip >= 9.0.1
 *	Python3.5+.x (dev), Pip3 >= 9.0.1

 >You may have installed pip on your Ubuntu.
-Please use pip -V or pip3 -V to confirm that we recommend using pip 9.0.1 or higher to install.
+Please use pip -V or pip3 -V to confirm its version is the recommended pip 9.0.1 or higher.

 	Update apt source: `apt update`

-Use the following command to install or upgrade Python and pip to the required version: (python3.6, python3.7 install pip and dev differ greatly in different Ubuntu versions, not described one by one)
+Use the following command to install or upgrade Python and pip to the required version: (pip and dev installation in python3.6, python3.7 differs greatly across different Ubuntu versions, thus the steps are omitted here)

 	- For python2: `sudo apt install python-dev python-pip`

 	- For python3.5: `sudo apt install python3.5-dev and curl https://bootstrap.pypa.io/get-pip.py -o - | python3.5 && easy_install pip`

-	- For python3.6, python3.7: We default to python3.6 (3.7) and the corresponding versions of dev and pip3
+	- For python3.6, python3.7: We assumed that python3.6 (3.7) and the corresponding versions of dev and pip3 are properly installed by yourself.

 >Even if you already have Python 2 or Python 3 in your environment, you need to install Python-dev or Python 3.5 (3.6, 3.7) -dev.